rikard-helgegren/leverage_analysis_tool/README.md

 ### How to run

-Run the application by executing Makefile
+Run the application by executing the Makefile

 ```
 make